Course Code: MIH – SCP 950

+An INMED Scholarly Project is the capstone requirement for the Professional Master’s Degree in International Health (MIH).
 MIH learners will select, design, and develop a scholarly project relevant to their career interests.
-An appropriate INMED faculty will be assigned to assist each learner with project selection and design, and to guide the learner through project completion.
-Scholarly projects may include:
+An appropriate INMED faculty will be assigned to assist the learner with each step of the process, guiding the learner through project completion within six months after registering.
+Scholarly Projects may include:

 - A literature review on a pivotal subject connected with the learner’s career

 Scholarly projects associated with the learner’s international service-learning experience will be given preference.
-Upon completion, learners will sit for a defense of their scholarly project before a jury of INMED faculty, who may inquire regarding any component of the project or of the MIH educational experience.
+Upon completion, learners will present their scholarly project before a quorum of INMED faculty, who may inquire regarding any component of the project or of the MIH educational experience.
 Satisfactory completion of the Scholarly Project earns 5 credit hours.

 Recently Submitted Scholarship Projects